-Baby Zahra is leaving the Milwaukee County Zoo to get new home
+Baby Zahra to leave Milwaukee County Zoo, ‘getting ready to start the next chapter of her life’

+“She’s getting ready to start the next chapter of her life, which is all about how to be a gorilla," said Beth Rich, the director of animal management and health.

-Zahra’s father, Cassius, passed away unexpectedly April 12, 2018, as did her mother, Naku, on April 28.
-From that time on Zahra has participated in human-assisted rearing, as zookeepers are staying with her 24-hours per day, seven days a week.
+Zahra’s father, Cassius, passed away unexpectedly on April 12, as did her mother, Naku, on April 28.
+From that time on, Zahra has participated in human-assisted rearing, as zookeepers are staying with her 24 hours per day, seven days a week.
 Several zoo professionals have continued to visit to take shifts caring for Zahra; their knowledge has been invaluable as they have successfully transitioned gorillas in similar situations.

-All staff are skilled in the highly sensitive situation this presented for Zahra – losing both her mother and father.
+“It is very labor-intensive, and our zookeepers – I cannot say enough good about how fantastic they are.
+They stepped up and they’ve been working a lot of long hours," said Rich.

 The Milwaukee County Zoo consulted with the Gorilla SSP® (Species Survival Plan) and other zoos that have navigated similar situations on the best course of action for Zahra’s management and long-term welfare.
 The SSP has recommended Zahra be placed at another zoo that currently houses a stable family unit; a female gorilla to act as a surrogate mother, a tolerant silverback male along with other females with offspring of varying ages.